danielbh/hello-grpc-go/README.md

 ### 1. Why use gRPC instead of rest?

 The first most important answer to this question is the usage of HTTP/2 in gRPC.
 REST can use HTTP/2 or the much more common HTTP/1.1.
 HTTP/2 has some great features over its predecessor.
-Which include, binary protocol instead of text-based, compressed headers, multiplexing on same TCP connection, and server-push.
-So I think it's a fairer comparison to not use this quality when comparing the two.
+Which include, binary protocol instead of text-based protocol, compressed headers, multiplexing on same TCP connection, and server-push.
+So I think it's a fairer comparison to not use this attribute when comparing the two.

 #### So HTTP/2 aside why else would I use gRPC?

 Polyglot auto-code generation with [protocol buffers](https://developers.google.com/protocol-buffers/docs/overview).
 You can create request and payload functionality in one language [protocol buffers](https://developers.google.com/protocol-buffers/docs/overview) and automatically generate code for many popular languages: Java, Ruby, etc. Not only does this reduce code needed written by a developer, it creates a universal contract that all services can share and use.
-Without this it can create suprising complexity as software platforms grow.
+This is great because as platforms grow contracts can be strictly maintained between services.

 So in summary you can deliver more performant code faster that is more maintainable.
 Awesome!